IP-Paris-Racing-Team/website/README.md

 Partenaires
 - [X] Downloadable sponsors plaquette when button clicked on the "Partenaires page"
 - [ ] Prettifying the clickable button background
-- [ ] Add Kvaser logo
+- [X] Add Kvaser logo
-- [ ] Adding small texts on the side of the sponsors logos
+- [ ] Adding small texts on the side of the sponsors logos (WIP, Ayoub)

 Actualités
-- [ ] Embedding Linkedin and Instagram feeds on the "Actualités" page
+- [ ] Embedding Linkedin feed on the "Actualités" page (WIP, Ayoub)
+- [ ] Embedding Instragram feed on the "Actualités" page

 # Commit Policy
 Please, respect the following commit policy: